apache/eventmesh/docs/en/instructions/eventmesh-sdk-java-quickstart.md

 ### 3. GRPC DEMO

-> As to GRPC, eventmesh-sdk-java implements the Google gRPC and Google Protocol Buffers.
+> eventmesh-sdk-java implements the gRPC transport protocol.
 It can send events to eventmesh-runtime asynchronously
 > and synchronously (using request-reply).
 It can also subscribe to the events using webhook subscriber and stream subscriber.
-> Apache CloudEvents protocol is also supported in the demo.
+> CNCF CloudEvents protocol is also supported in the demo.

 #### Async event publisher and webhook subscriber